-Success in a DUI case is always best measured by what does NOT happen to you.1st Offense = No Jail
+Success in a DUI case is always best measured by what does NOT happen to you.

 It goes without saying that if you are facing a DUI, your first priority is staying out of jail.
 Many lawyers use what’s called “fear-based marketing” to scare you about jail, and make it seem like your chances of not getting locked up are better if you hire them.

-The plain and simple fact, however, is that you’re not going to jail for a 1st offense DUI case brought in almost any of the district courts in Wayne, Oakland or Macomb County, so you don’t need to be “saved” from it by anyone.
+The plain and simple fact, however, is that it's highly unlikely that you are seriously facing jail for a 1st offense DUI case brought in almost any of the district courts in the Greater-Detroit area (meaning Wayne, Oakland, Macomb or the surrounding counties).

 exception in the Greater-Detroit area

-, you’re not at risk to be incarcerated in a 1st offense case, no matter what lawyer you do or don’t hire.
+, you’re generally not at risk to be incarcerated in a 1st offense case.

-There are plenty of other things that can or may happen, as well, like unnecessary counseling and treatment, endless testing, and long, difficult probation.
-These are the things your lawyer should be protecting you from, not some dreaded, but imaginary jail sentence.
+Things that can or may happen include unnecessary counseling and treatment, endless testing, and long, difficult probation.
+These are the things your lawyer should be protecting you from, not some dreaded, but highly unlikely, almost certain not-to-occur jail sentence.

-So, to be clear, you are not going to jail in a 1st offense DUI.
+So, to be clear, you are almost certainly not facing jail in a 1st offense DUI.

 Of course, the law says you could

-go, but unless you ran over little Timmy or something like that, it’s just not going to happen.
+go, but unless you injured someone, or did something like that, it’s just not going to happen.

 This means that you should invest your money into properly addressing and minimizing the consequences and penalties you really do face.